1 Changing the size of MySQL buffers

 To get some more speed for both

-.
+LOAD DATA INFILEandINSERT, enlarge the key buffer.
+This can be done with the-O key_buffer=#option tomysqldorsafe_mysqld.
 For example, 16M should be a good value if you have much RAM. :) -

 When dumping data as text files for use by other programs, use

-.
-See section 7.15LOAD DATA INFILE
+SELECT ...
+INTO OUTFILE.
+See section 7.15LOAD DATA INFILEsyntax. -

 When doing many successive inserts or updates, you can get more speed by